Common hepatic artery

 - Gastroduodenal artery: arises from the common hepatic artery near the upper border of the superior part of the duodenum.
 It courses inferiorly behind the duodenum and divides into its terminal branches; the right gastroepiploic and superior pancreaticoduodenal arteries.
 These branches mainly supply the pylorus of the stomach, the superior duodenum, and the head of the pancreas.

 - Proper hepatic artery: a continuation of the common hepatic artery that runs towards the porta hepatis.
-There, it gives rise to the left and right hepatic arteries that go on to supply the liver and gallbladder.
+It gives off the right gastric artery above the superior part of the duodenum near the hepatoduodenal ligament.
+Afterward, it runs towards the hepatic portal vein to bifurcate into the right and left hepatic arteries that go on to supply the liver and gallbladder.

 The common hepatic artery follows the typical origin and branching only in 50-60% of cases, meaning it is often subjected to anatomic variations.